< Back to all blogs

 Shortage of Prime Movers

 When there’s a prime mover shortage, live loads can help you to keep on schedule because each loaded container will ship out immediately, instead of waiting around until the next mover becomes available.
-You have no idea how long that’s actually going to take, so you’re much better off taking the extra couple of hours to live load each truck than trying to save on time with drop and hook loads.
+You have no idea how long that’s actually going to take.
+So you’re much better off taking the extra couple of hours to live load each truck than trying to save time with drop and hook loads.